boonyong6/how-linux-works/README.md

   1. Create a unit, Unit A, for the service.
   2. Identify a resource (e.g. network port/socket, file, device) that Unit A uses to offer its services.
   3. Create another unit, Unit R, to represent that resource.
-  4. Define the relationship between Unit A and Unit R, this can be implicit (based on the units’ names) or explicit.
+  4. Define the relationship between Unit A and Unit R, this can be implicit (based on the units' names) or explicit.
 - Operation after setup:
   1. Upon activation of Unit R, systemd monitors the resource.
   2. If the service, Unit A, isn't ready, any requests to the resource will be buffered.